msfeldstein/three-vive-controller/README.md

 controller.padTouched
 // Boolean if the trigger is currently pressed controller.triggerClicked
+// Is there a vive controller available for this controller.
+Disconnection doesn't seem to work yet, so if it turns off, it still shows as connected. controller.connected
 ```

 See demo for a full example, which can be run with `npm start`